hegworks/tanim/docs/tanim-wiki.md

 ```

 Closes the editor window. **Must be called before destroying TimelineData or ComponentData** to prevent crashes from null pointer access.
 Safe to call even if no timeline is open.

+Call this when switching scenes, unloading timeline data, or removing the animation component from an entity.

 ### Play Mode Control